Burned-Games/W40K-TLM/README.md

 ### Camera:
 <ul>
-    <li>The camera follows the Main Character using an improved adjustable isometric perspective.</li>
+    <li>The camera follows the main character with an improved, adjustable isometric perspective.</li>
 </ul>

 ## Enemies

 There are four enemy types and a Boss.
 When defeated, they drop scrap metal that can be collected and used for upgrades.
-Enemies are distributed across the levels and change some of their behaviours depending on the level you are.
+Enemies are distributed across the levels and change some of their behaviors depending on the level you're in

 <img src="https://github.com/user-attachments/assets/5f661c39-dc84-4102-b36b-0d3ce4a0a5a0" width="450">

 #### Ork Boyz:
 <ul>
   <li>Basic Enemy with low resistance and moderate speed.</li>
-  <li>They uses Bayonet-equipped rifles for short and long distance attacks.</li>
+  <li>They use Bayonet-equipped rifles for short and long distance attacks.</li>
 </ul>

 #### Weird Boyz: